Foods For Goldfish-What Are The Best Food Options?

-Goldfish are omnivorous meaning they will eat any vegetable or animal based food.
+Goldfish are omnivorous, meaning they will eat most plant or animal-based matter.

 • Condition them for breeding